Prep sports: Badger Conference realignment plan set

 The East/West Divisions better aligns schools, according to enrollment with the East containing seven of the eight “large” schools and the West containing seven of the eight “small” schools.
 Oregon and Fort Atkinson are the exceptions.

-“I think we will still be strong in some programs and looking to improve in others,” Dow said.

-Over the course of this year, athletic directors will create scheduling concepts to utilize the four-school divisional format, aligning it to the specific scheduling details for each sport.
+Athletic directors the rest of this school year will create scheduling concepts to utilize the four-school divisional format, aligning it to the specific scheduling details for each sport.